JubL/OceanLife/README.md

 # OceanLife

-This Java program emerged as part of the computer science minor.
+This Java program emerged as part of the computer science minor in 2014.